tlswg/tls13-spec/draft-ietf-tls-tls13.md

 legacy_compression_methods
-: Versions of TLS before 1.3 supported compression with the list of supported compression methods supplied in this field.
+: Versions of TLS before 1.3 supported compression with the list of supported compression methods being send in this field.
 For every TLS 1.3 ClientHello, this vector MUST contain exactly one byte set to zero, which corresponds to the "null" compression method in prior versions of TLS.
 If a TLS 1.3 ClientHello is